plenoptic-org/plenoptic/CONTRIBUTING.md

 `nox` offers a variety of configuration options, you can learn more about it from their [documentation](https://nox.thea.codes/en/stable/config.html).

+Note that nox works particularly well with pyenv, discussed later in this file, which makes it easy to install the multiple python versions used in testing.

 #### Multi-python version testing with pyenv
 Sometimes, before opening a pull-request that will trigger the `.github/workflow/ci.yml` continuous integration workflow, you may want to test your changes over all the supported python versions locally.